llvm/clangd-www/troubleshooting.md

 and what clangd was thinking.

 Even if you don't understand the contents, it's tremendously useful to include this when filing a bug.
-If you add `-log=verbose` to the clangd arguments, this will include more detail (e.g. the full content of LSP messages).
+If you add `--log=verbose` to the clangd arguments, this will include more detail (e.g. the full content of LSP messages).

 ## Lots of error diagnostics